Last updated 4/7/20

 Transfer Not Sticking to the Garment

 If Easyweed is heat pressed too long or pressed at too high of heat it will not stick to the garment.
 When too much pressing happens on a design, it is almost as if the adhesive gets completely burned off.
-On the other hand, if Easyweed is not pressed long enough or at too low of heat, it also will not stick to the garment.
+On the other hand, if Easyweed is not pressed long enough or at too low of heat, it will also not stick to the garment.
 When too little pressing occurs, the adhesive backing doesn’t fully melt to adhere with the garment.

 If all pressing instructions are followed and the Easyweed still doesn’t adhere to the garment, the material may need to be peeled cold.
 Peeling cold can allow the adhesive layer to fully set up and grip the garment.